 David Berson was named President, CBS Sports in June 2013.
 He joined CBS Sports in January 2011 as Executive Vice President, CBS Sports and President, CBS Sports Network after 16 years at ESPN, where he began his career as an intern during college and later worked in various capacities in programming, affiliate sales and marketing and business development.

 Berson helps oversee all aspects of CBS Sports’ day-to-day management and also continues to lead CBS Sports Network, the Company’s fast-growing cable sports channel.
 Since joining CBS Sports, Berson has significantly grown CBS Sports Network across all fronts leading to record business results.
 Under his leadership, the Network has increased its distribution by more than 30 percent and has fully integrated with CBS Sports and its assets, including CBSSports.com, CBS Sports Radio and SHOWTIME Sports.
-Berson spearheaded CBS Sports Network’s rebrand (previously CBS College Sports Network) in February 2011 and significantly bolstered the Network’s programming, more than doubling the number of live hours, adding hundreds of live events and launching numerous shows, including: NFL MONDAY QB, the first NFL programming to be featured on the Network; THAT OTHER PREGAME SHOW (TOPS), a four-hour Sunday morning football pre-game show; as well as the news and commentary shows, ROME and LEAD OFF; and most recently the popular BOOMER & CARTON SHOW and THE DOUG GOTTLIEB SHOW.
+Berson spearheaded CBS Sports Network’s rebrand (previously CBS College Sports Network) in February 2011 and significantly bolstered the Network’s programming, more than doubling the number of live hours, adding hundreds of live events and launching numerous shows, including: NFL MONDAY QB, the first NFL programming to be featured on the Network; THAT OTHER PREGAME SHOW (TOPS), a four-hour Sunday morning football pre-game show; as well as the news and commentary shows, ROME and LEAD OFF; the BOOMER & CARTON SHOW, THE DOUG GOTTLIEB SHOW, and most recently the first-ever, nationally-televised, all-female weekly hour-long primetime sports show, WE NEED TO TALK.

 In February 2014, Berson was an integral part of the Network’s negotiations with the NFL to broadcast the league’s new Thursday Night Football package for the 2014 season.
 He also added new programming for CBS Sports Network around CBS Sports’ major events including Super Bowl XLVII, the NCAA Final Four, Masters®, PGA Championship and U.S. Open Tennis Championships.
 In addition, Berson oversaw CBS Sports Network’s acquisition of long-term rights to televise BIG EAST basketball and American Athletic Conference football and basketball.
 Under Berson’s leadership, CBS Sports Network officially became the new television home of Professional Bull Riders (PBR) and earned its first-ever Emmy Award in 2012.
 He also was instrumental in bringing popular sports personalities Jim Rome and Doug Gottlieb to the CBS Sports family.
 In February 2013, Berson was key in establishing “CBS Super Bowl Park at Jackson Square,” which was home to 15 different shows from nine CBS divisions across multiple platforms all week long leading up to Super Bowl XLVII in New Orleans, including CBS Sports Network’s first-ever Super Bowl programming.